anuprulez/gNetDGP/README.md

 ```

 ## Usage
-To get an overview use
+To get an overview of available commands use
 ```bash
 python main.py --help
 ```